charbossly/charbossly/README.md

 ### Hi there 👋

+[![](https://raw.githubusercontent.com/charbossly/charbossly/main/PRESENTATION.gif)](https://www.charbdev.tk/)

+### About Me

+- 🏦 I'm a Software Development Engineer .
+- 💻 I use daily **.js**.
 - 🌱 I’m currently learning JavaScript
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: CharbDev

-[![](https://raw.githubusercontent.com/charbossly/charbossly/main/PRESENTATION.gif)](https://www.charbdev.tk/)
+- 👯 We can connect to Know more about me

 ### Technologies